That's why we call it the ethical currency.

 We distribute basic income by donating our profits to GiveDirectly, an NGO specialized in direct cash transfers to people living in poverty.
 They have been doing this for 10 years and are highly reputable.
 They're also efficient: of every $1 donated to GiveDirectly, $0.89 goes to recipients.

 Of course, you can also directly donate money to GiveDirectly.
-With a monthly donation of just $35/month, GiveDirectly is able to lift one person above poverty, which is quite amazing.
+With a monthly donation of just $40/month, GiveDirectly is able to lift one person above poverty.

 This way we can scale up the fight against extreme poverty far beyond the amount of money people are willing to donate.